solenoid/demo/apps/docsify-docs/docs/tutorials/getting-started-with-node.md

 ## Assumptions

-This guide requires you have
+This tutorial requires you have
 [gotten started with mise](./getting-started-with-mise.md) and that is working on your system.
 If you run into issues see if it's due to your `mise` setup or if it's related to `node` more directly.